 Security.
 Free trusted SSL certificates come with many plans.

 GoDaddy + Drupal

 Prefer Drupal as your CMS?
-Drupal Hosting from GoDaddy has you covered.
+Drupal Web Hosting from GoDaddy has you covered.
 Here’s what GoDaddy offers for the Drupal CMS:

 One-click migration.
 Use the one-click Installation tool to easily migrate your site.

 High performance, speed and uptime.
 With multiple redundant connections on powerful servers in secure data centers all over the world, you can rest easy knowing you’re guaranteed a 99.9% uptime.